 Chop the onion and slice the carrots and celery.
-Add the veggies to the same pan you cooked the bacon in (leave the grease in there to really develop some flavors) and saute for 5 minutes just until the veggies have started to cook.
-It’s okay if they aren’t fully cooked they will soften up and finish in the slow cooker.
+Add the veggies to the same pan you cooked the bacon in (leave the grease in there to really develop some flavors) and sauté for 5 minutes.
+It's okay if they aren't fully cooked they will soften up and finish in the slow cooker.
 At the last minute add the minced garlic and cook an additional minute until fragrant.

 Once your bacon and veggies are cooked, add all the ingredients to a large crockpot.
 Cook for 4-6 hours on HIGH and 6-8 hours on LOW or until the beans are soft and the ham is tender and cooked through.
 After the soup has cooked, remove the ham shanks from the slow cooker and shred the meat off the bone and return it to the crockpot.
 Stir the soup, taste and adjust the seasoning if necessary.

 Once the soup is complete, scoop out your desired amount to a serving bowl and serve with hot sauce, fresh parsley, cornbread and I like to sprinkle more black pepper over mine.
 Enjoy!

 Store leftover soup in an airtight container in the fridge for up to 4 days.
 When ready to enjoy heat in the microwave, on the stove top, or in a slow cooker until warm.